 There’s certainly no shortage of decorations at the pet store to add to your freshwater aquarium.
 From whimsical to practical, there’s a figurine or hiding cave to suit every personality.
 Or is there?
-If you’d rather create a unique aquatic environment that is more personal than commercial, consider making your own aquarium decorations.
+If you’d rather create a unique aquatic environment that is more personal than commercial, consider DIY aquarium decor.
 There are some limitations, but using our guidelines and common sense, you can put together a safe and distinctive living environment for your fishy friends.

 Simply put, anything foreign you add to your aquarium can introduce dangerous toxins and hazards that put your fish at risk.
 The pH level in a freshwater aquarium is a delicate balance, and the chemicals most household items contain can be fatal to your fish.
 Your fish are also at risk from any naturally occurring item with common bacteria that hasn’t been properly cleaned.
 Additionally, anything with sharp or rough edges can fatally injure your fish.